-The Articles of Association of the Issuer have been amended on several occasions and most recently on 8 November 2017.
+The Articles of Association of the Issuer have been amended on several occasions and most recently on 7 November 2018.

-The Articles of Association are available for inspection at the Issuer's registered office and the Issuer's website: www.tincinvest.com.
+The Articles of Association are also available for inspection at the Issuer's registered office

 The Issuer is listed on Euronext Brussels since 12 May 2015.